gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/README.md

 # ADL Benchmarks

-The files in this folder contain examples of using various AI systems to generate code for the [ADL benchmarks](https://github.com/iris-hep/adl-benchmarks-index) along with 6 extra questions proposed by @rrutaa and David Lange.
+The files in this folder contain examples of using various AI systems to generate code for the [ADL benchmarks](https://github.com/iris-hep/adl-benchmarks-index) along with 6 extra questions proposed by @rrutaa and @davidlange6.

 ## Questions